openjdk/jextract/doc/GUIDE.md

 }
 ```

-For working with arrays of structs, we use the `allocateArray` method which accepts an
+For working with arrays of structs, we can use the `allocateArray` method which accepts an
 additional element count, indicating the length of the array:

 ```java